quicwg/ops-drafts/draft-ietf-quic-manageability.md

   packets of the current version is currently set to 1, for endpoints to demultiplex with other UDP-encapsulated protocols.
 Even thought this bit is fixed in the QUICv1 specification, endpoints may use a version or extension that varies the bit.
-Therefore, observers cannot reliably use it as an identifier for QUIC.
+Therefore, observers cannot depend on it as an identifier for QUIC.

 - latency spin bit: the third most significant bit of first octet in the short